mauriciopoppe/blog/site/content/notes/learning-a-language.md

 ## The Ultimate Immersion: Traveling

-I think I'm at a point where I could travel to France and immerse myself in the culture and the language.
+I'm at a point where I could travel to France and immerse myself in the culture and the language.
 Immersion will definitely accelerate my speaking skills.

 ## Conclusion

-Learning a language by applying the comprehensible input methodology accelerated my progress.
+Learning a language by applying the comprehensible input method accelerated my progress.
-It's a method that worked for me, and it may or may not work for you.
+None of it would have been possible without putting effort every time that I can.

-Regardless of the method chosen, keep in mind that discipline and consistency are key.
+Discipline and consistency are the key.